austozi/selfhosted/ulogger/README.md

+# μlogger

+[μlogger](https://github.com/bfabiszewski/ulogger-server) is a real-time geolocation tracking application.
+This is the server component.
+An [Android client](https://github.com/bfabiszewski/ulogger-android) is available.

+##Build

+The build.sh script is used to dockerise the application, since an official Docker image for the armhf architecture is unavailable.
+The script will download the specified release of the source code from upstream and build the image for use with an SQLite database.
+It will then delete the source files after the build, and push the newly built image to [Docker Hub](https://hub.docker.com/r/austozi/ulogger-server).

+1. Download the build.sh script.
+2. Make build.sh executable by executing `chmod +x ./build.sh` in the directory where it is located.
+3. Execute the script in the same directory: `./build.sh`.

+## Install

+1. Download the docker-compose.yml file to the Docker host.
+2. If reinstalling over an existing instance, change `ULOGGER_ENABLE_SETUP=1` to `ULOGGER_ENABLE_SETUP=0` in the docker-compose.yml file to reuse the existing configurations.
+3. Execute `docker-compose up -d` in the directory where the docker-compose.yml file is located.

 ### Create admin account

 The application will need to be configured manually, as the initialisation script in the current Docker build has [a bug](https://github.com/bfabiszewski/ulogger-server/pull/137) that prevents the SQLite database from being configured programmatically.
 Manual configuration circumvents that bug.
 This only needs to be done once.